-The acquired Raman spectra were processed using Principal Component Analysis (PCA) by means of a Python script.
-The pre-processing, as commonly done for spectral analyses, involved the steps described below.
-First, only the region of interest of the spectrum, where peaks related to the corrosion mineralogical phases are found (between 200 cm-1 and 1300 cm1), was selected.
-Then the baseline was removed by means of asymmetric least square smoothing.
-Successively, Savitzky-Golay filter was applied using a window length of 15 cm-1 and fitting the original spectrum with a 2nd order polynomial.
-Eventually, Standard Normal Variate Transformation was carried out.
-The obtained spectrum was then processed in order to find the Principal Components [20].
+The acquired Raman spectra were processed using the PCA by means of a Python script.
+The pre-processing, as is commonly done for spectral analyses, involved the steps described below.
+First, only the region of interest of the spectrum, where peaks related to the corrosion mineralogical phases are found (between 200 cm−1 and 1,300 cm1), was selected.
+The baseline was then removed by means of asymmetric least squares smoothing.
+A Savitzky-Golay filter was successively applied using a window length of 15 cm−1 and fitting the original spectrum with a second-order polynomial.
+A standard normal variate transformation was then carried out.
+Finally, the obtained spectrum was processed in order to find the principal components [20].